 Pregnancy #1 – During her first pregnancy I wasn’t totally confident she was pregnant until the last week.
 I checked her every day and it wasn’t until the final week that I noticed her belly really started to stick out.
 I remember thinking back then: “her nipples look bigger, but what did they look like before?”
-Maybe because it was her first pregnancy she was much tighter around the stomach and started showing a lot later then she has in her second and third pregnancy.
+Maybe because it was her first pregnancy she was much tighter around the stomach and started showing a lot later than she has in her second and third pregnancies.

 Pregnancy #2 – It was around 3 weeks out that I was fairly confident Raven was pregnant.
 I noticed 3 signs.
 First, her stomach was big enough that she was showing.
-Second, her nipples were much larger then normal.
+Second, her nipples were much larger than normal.
 Third, something I didn’t think about until pregnancy #3 was that the fur that feathered around her stomach/sides really started to flare out from her body.

 Pregnancy #3 – Very similar to pregnancy #2 – This time I really noticed the enlarged nipples and her fur flaring from the side of her body.
 The last thing I noticed was her bulging belly.
 All 3 signs became apparent around 4 weeks out.

 NOTE: Probably the easiest way for me to confirm pregnancy earlier would be to weigh Raven daily/weekly to see if she’s gaining weight.
 We don’t have a pet scale, but it may be a purchase we consider down the line if we continue to raise service dog litters.
 Also, you can get an ultrasound, blood test, or have your vet check your dog to confirm pregnancies much earlier.

 So what’s going on?
 Am I getting better at noticing the signs of pregnancy? or do the earlier signs mean something different?

 I have two theories for why we saw signs of pregnancy earlier in Raven’s second and third litter.